 Start in downtown Belfast at the Castle Junction Car Park.
 It's filled with old black cabs — and has the only Irish-language signs in that part of the city.
 These cabs go up the Falls Road to Milltown Cemetery, passing lots of murals celebrating Catholic and Republican martyrs.
 You can explore this Catholic neighborhood on your own, or hire a trained cabbie to give you a one-hour tour.

 I once had a guide who was particularly determined to make his country's struggles vivid.
 He introduced me to Belfast's Felons' Club — where membership is limited to those who've spent at least a year and a day in a British prison for political crimes.
 Hearing heroic stories of Irish resistance while sharing a Guinness with a celebrity felon gives you an affinity for their struggles.
 The next day at Milltown Cemetery, I walked through the green-trimmed gravesites of his prison-mates — some of whom starved themselves to death for the cause of Irish independence.

 But to get the full story, you need to also talk to the other side.
-While you can ride a shared black cab through the Protestant Shankill Road area, the easiest way to get a dose of the Unionist side is to walk Sandy Row — a working-class-Protestant street behind Hotel Europa.
-(Protestant Unionists are keen on maintaining their union with Great Britain, whereas Catholic Republicans feel a stronger kinship with the Republic of Ireland.)
+While you can ride a shared black cab through the Protestant Shankill Road area, the easiest way to get a dose of the Unionist side is to walk Sandy Row — a working-class Unionist Protestant street behind Hotel Europa.
+(Protestant Unionists are keen on maintaining their union with Great Britain, whereas Catholic Nationalists feel a stronger kinship with the Republic of Ireland.)